dominik-jakovljevic/Blog/Network Fundamentals Day 4.md

 | Data has integrity | It needs a constant reliable connection in order to transfer data.
 If the connection times out even once, the data is corrupted |
 | It can synch devices to prevent data flooding in the wrong order| Having a slow connection can bottleneck the other device on the network |
 | Is reliable | TCP is a lot slower than UDP |

+Additionally, TCP packets have ***headers*** that were added onto them during encapsulation.
+This is done in order to add additional pieces of data to the packets.